spuuntries/shroudify/README.md

 - **Rounds**
   The number of base64 encoding rounds to be done, good for injecting dead data, isn't _that_ useful to prevent brute-force, however.
   In fact, this could even compromise the secrecy of the system by providing more data on the cipher itself.
+- **Key**
+  The key to use for encryption.
+If set, the data will first be encrypted through AES-256 before being encoded.
 - **Seed**
   The seed for shuffling the cipher wordlist.
 - **writeFile**